cnizzardini/cakephp-swagger-bake/docs/attributes.md

 ```

 ### OpenApiSchemaProperty
-Class level attribute for customizing Schema Attributes.
+Class level attribute for customizing Schema properties.
 Note that the attribute does not have to exist in your entity.
 You can add adhoc attributes as needed and optionally combine with
 [Virtual Fields](https://book.cakephp.org/4/en/orm/entities.html#creating-virtual-fields).